 In terms of performance, the 4.0-litre twin-turbo V8 in S trim is as fast as the more expensive W12, offering huge acceleration and fantastic mid-range overtaking pace.
 The GT Speed is the fastest Bentley yet, boasting a top speed of 206mph (or 203mph for the convertible), along with suspension that's lowered by 10mm and around 45 per cent stiffer.
 As a result the handling is remarkably precise for a 2.3-tonne car.

 The Continental GT is new, but it uses tried and tested parts from the VW Group.
 The 4.0-litre twin-turbo V8 is all-new, but is going to be used in top-of-the-range cars from Audi and Porsche, too, so has been tested thoroughly before its introduction.
 The W12 engine is hand-built by highly skilled workers at the factory in Crewe, which also supplies the engine to the rest of the VW Group.As a result, Bentley produces more 12-cylinder engines than any other manufacturer in the world, and is a centre of excellent for 12-cylinder engine for the entire VW Group.
 For peace of mind, it also offers a unlimited mileage, three-year warranty, while pre-paid servicing packs are available through dealers.

 There’s plenty of room for two up front in the Continental GT, but those in the back seats will find there’s not much legroom - which is a surprise considering how big the Conti GT is on the outside.
 The low roofline and small rear windows don’t help matters, either.
 At least the 358-litre boot is well-shaped.
 And while the rear bench doesn’t fold flat, few people will buy a Conti for its practicality.

 You don’t buy a Bentley if you’re worried about running costs.
-Even so, we’d still choose the V8 version over the W12.
-Cylinder-deactivation technology and an eight-speed gearbox helps it return 26.9mpg - compared to 19.5mpg for the W12 - but it’s only three-tenths of a second slower from 0-62mph and it still has an incredible 188mph top speed, so you’re not missing out on much in the way of performance.
+Even so, we’d still choose the V8 S version over the W12.
+Cylinder-deactivation technology and an eight-speed gearbox helps it return 26.9mpg - compared to 19.5mpg for the W12 - but it’s pretty much as quick as the bigger-engined models and it still has an incredible 192mph top speed, so in everyday driving you’re not missing out in the way of performance.